ODA Spending

 How much ODA does Australia allocate to global health?

-Australia was the ninth-largest OECD DAC donor to global health in 2021.
-Australia was third among DAC donors in terms of its prioritization of global health; ODA to this sector represented 23% percent of its total ODA spending.
+Australia was the 10th-largest OECD DAC donor to global health in 2022.
+Australia was second among DAC donors in terms of its prioritization of global health; ODA to this sector represented 18% percent of its total ODA spending, a slight decrease from 2021.

 How is Australian global health ODA changing?

-Australia’s ODA for health has been inconsistent in recent years but experienced a sharp increase in 2020 due to Australia’s response to COVID-19.
+Australia’s ODA for health had been relatively variable, but experienced a sharp increase in 2020 due to Australia’s response to COVID-19.
 The development policy launched by the Australian government in May 2020, Partnerships for Recovery: Australia’s COVID-19 Development Response, was completely oriented toward pandemic response and recovery efforts.
 Health security in the Indo-Pacific was a key pillar.
 Despite recent increases in funding for COVID-19 response and longer-term health funding, the FY2023/24 budget dropped regional health spending by almost half from the high levels committed to the COVID-19 response in the previous year's budget.
 While cuts occurred in the latest budget, ongoing commitments have been made for regional health initiatives over the next 5 years that extend into other communicable and non-communicable diseases and reproductive health.

-As with its overall development budget, Australia channeled a majority of its ODA bilaterally in 2020, with a particular focus on the Pacific region and Timor-Leste.
+As with its overall development budget, Australia channeled a majority of its ODA bilaterally in 2022, with a particular focus on the Indo-Pacific region.

 How does Australia allocate global health ODA?